WPN-XM/qt-mini-deploy/README.md

 ### Qt Minimal Deployment Kits for Windows

-These are dynamic builds, build without ICU (Unicode) dependencies.
+These are dynamic Mingw builds, build without ICU (Unicode) dependencies.
 If your application doesn't depend on Unicode features, you might simply drop these dependencies.

 - v5.1.1, build without ICU (Unicode) dependencies.